AppBK/welcome-to-mod-7/README.md

 ### A Quick Overview of Project Development Expectations

 Based on the pie chart below is a rough estimation of what a typical day for a software developer can look like.
 This can vary based on the company and the role, but ideally, you may be spending less than half a day on solely coding.
-The typical day-to-day basis during capstone weeks will be attending morning standups, engaging in peer reviews, and coding.
+The typical day-to-day during capstone weeks will include morning updates (not quite a standup), engaging in peer reviews, and coding.

 ![image (10)](https://github.com/crespohector/welcome-to-mod-7/assets/76798385/51825481-a876-413b-be6a-525b18b1d13a)